Siddi: Hyderabad

-In the 18th century, a Siddi community was established in Hyderabad State by the Arab Siddi diaspora, who have frequently served as cavalry guards to the Asif Jahi Nizam of Hyderabad's army.
+In the 18th century, a Siddi community arrived with the Arab, and frequently served as cavalry guards to the Asif Jahi Nizam of Hyderabad's army.
 The Asif Jahi rulers patronised them with rewards and the traditional Marfa music gained popularity and would be performed during official celebrations and ceremonies.
-The Siddis of Hyderabad have traditionally resided in the A.C.
-Guards (African Cavalry Guards) area near Masjid Rahmania, known locally as Siddi Risala in the city and in Habsiguda named after the Habishis in Hyderabad.

 Gujarat

 Supposedly presented as slaves by the Portuguese to the local Prince, Nawab of Junagadh, the Siddis also live around Gir Forest National Park and Wildlife sanctuary.
 On the way to Deva-dungar is the village of Sirvan, inhabited entirely by Siddis.
 They were brought 300 years ago from Portuguese colonial territories for the Nawab of Junagadh.
 Today, they follow very few of their original customs, with a few exceptions like the traditional Dhamal dance.

 Although Gujarati Siddis have adopted the language and many customs of their surrounding populations, some of their Bantu traditions have been preserved.
 These include the Goma music and dance form, which is sometimes called Dhamaal (Gujarati: ધમાલ, fun).
 The term is believed to be derived from the Ngoma drumming and traditional dance forms of the Bantu people inhabiting Central, East and Southern Africa.
 The Goma also has a spiritual significance and, at the climax of the dance, some dancers are believed to be vehicles for the presence of Siddi saints of the past.

 Goma music comes from the Kiswahili word "ngoma", which means a drum or drums.
 It also denotes any dancing occasion where traditional drums are principally used.

 The majority of the Siddis in Gujarat are Muslims (98.7%), with very few following Hinduism (1%).